 How do I know if TA is right for me and my organization right now?

 TA services are meant to be accessible to every mentoring program that needs them and could benefit from consultation with an expert in the field of youth mentoring.
 Through TA, we are able to assist newly-developing mentoring programs as well as programs that have been established for many years as they seek to make quality improvements.
 For start-up mentoring programs, TA is most beneficial when the program has developed a preliminary mission statement, knows who they want to serve, and has conducted a needs assessment to make sure they are not duplicating services that already exist in their area.
 To discuss further whether TA is right for you and your organization right now, please contact Sarah at firstname.lastname@example.org.

 If I know that I need more hours of consultation than TA through the NMRC will allow, what should I do?

-If you think that your mentoring program will require more TA hours than you can access through the NMRC (50 hours each year), then you have options.
+If you think that your mentoring program will require more TA hours than you can access through the NMRC (up to 50 hours each year, depending on funding availability), then you have options.
 We recommend that you utilize all the hours that you can through the NMRC, because this TA is free for you.
 If you need additional hours beyond those provided through the NMRC, then it’s possible to contract directly with MENTOR Virginia for additional TA hours.
 Keep in mind that any additional contracting services outside of the NMRC come at a cost to the mentoring program that will be determined with MENTOR Virginia on a case-by-case basis.
 If you want to skip the TA process through the NMRC altogether and go straight to contracting directly with MENTOR Virginia, this is also possible.
 If you want to discuss these options further, please contact Sarah at email@example.com.